jimmymills/k8s-diagram-previewer/README.md

   -p, --diagram-py      Save a python script at create_diagram.py that can be edited to add more to the diagram.
   -n, --networking-only
                         Only draw diagram edges to display networking, ignore storage links, etc.
+  --helm                Indicates that the path given is a helm chart that needs to be templated.
+  --helm-args HELM_ARGS
+                        String of arguments to use with helm template.
+Ex: "--set ingress.enabled=true"
 ```

 ## Support